 I don’t know.
 I hope I’m explaining it right. ’Cause I don’t want it to sound like, I mean, I’ve been afraid to say that out loud for a long time because it was such a fear of mine.
 I dealt with it in therapy, that I really thought that I would be killed for what I was doing.
 Because kids loved my show, you know.
 And I thought there’s going to be… If there’s somebody going to an abortion clinic because they don’t agree with that.
 You know, who knows?
 And we did get a bomb threat that night.
 And I did get death threats and all.
 I thought it’s inevitable.
 You know, I’m going to, you know, be in danger.

-Eric: What kinds of letters did you get?
-You said you said you got hate mail and you also got other mail.
+EM: What kinds of letters did you get?
+You said, you said you got hate mail and you also got other mail.
 What kinds of letters did you get?

 And I can’t really feel that because it was… I’m just… I’m in it so I don’t know what that was like.
 But I can imagine what that must have been like for everybody else to have that kind of party.
 And someone called from New York and said, you know, you could just hear like cheering from other apartment buildings.
 And you could… and that the streets were empty.
 And restaurants were closing.
 And that seems like a lot of fun, you know?

-Ellen: It certainly helped.
-I mean if I didn’t have that, I wouldn’t have had, you know… Because it was… Because the press got pretty nasty.
+ED: It certainly helped.
+I mean, if I didn’t have that, I wouldn’t have had, you know… Because it was… Because the press got pretty nasty.
 The press really turned against me.
 And really took advantage of, you know, pointing out the ratings.
-You know, sagging ratings and…it mattered to me.
+You know, sagging ratings and… it mattered to me.
 Always.
 It always mattered to me what people thought of me.
 Even though I’d forgotten that for a while to say, “I’m gay and I’m going to say it and I don’t care what anybody thinks, I don’t care if I lose everything.”

-Eric: How was it coming back?
-How different was it coming back to stand up now, from before?
+EM: How was it coming back?
+How different was it coming back to stand-up now, from before?
 Because now you’re coming there as your whole person as opposed to…?

-Ellen: Right.
-Or they’re like… You know you show up and I’m like in my pajamas on a Saturday afternoon.
+ED: Right.
+Or they’re like… You know, you show up and I’m like in my pajamas on a Saturday afternoon.
 This is my glamorous life.
 I want to say that I usually dress a lot better than this.
 So, when you’re saying, “She was dressed in pajamas”… There’s no alcohol on my breath.

 Making Gay History is a team effort.
 Many thanks to our very hard-working executive producer Sara Burningham and audio engineer, Anne Pope.
 We had production assistance from Jenna Weiss-Berman and Josh Gwynn.
-Our theme music was composed by Fritz Meyers.
+Our theme music was composed by Fritz Myers.
 Thank you, also, to social media strategist Will Coley, our webmaster, Jonathan Dozier-Ezell, and researchers Bronwen Pardes and Zachary Seltzer.
-A special thank you to Ellen’s mother Betty DeGeneres, an LGBTQ civil rights activist in her own right, who introduced me to Ellen back in 2001.
+A special thank-you to Ellen’s mother, Betty DeGeneres, an LGBTQ civil rights activist in her own right, who introduced me to Ellen back in 2001.

 The Making Gay History podcast is a co-production of Pineapple Street Media, with assistance from the New York Public Library’s Manuscripts and Archives Division and ONE Archives at the USC Libraries.